RhysFonville/rc/README.md

 ```
 a == b ?
     // do stuff
-?>
+}
 ```
 In this example, stuff will only be done if a is equal to b.
 The conditional expressions are just the same as *most* other languages (ahem, lua.
 Like why ~=?
 It doesn't make sense).

-The `?` shows that this is a conditional, and `a == b` is the condition. `?>` is used to end a conditional.
-Note that the token for ending a function is different than the token to end an if statement (a function is `#>`, and a conditional is `?>`).
+The `?` shows that this is a conditional, and `a == b` is the condition.
+Close the condition with `}`.
+There is no need to use an opening brace to begin the conditional.

 Rc also supports else statements.
 It's syntax is as follows:
 ```
 a == b ?
     // do stuff
-?> ??
+} ??
     // do stuff if condition is not true
-??>
+}
 ```
 In this example, stuff will be done if a is equal to b.
 But, if a is *not* equal to b, other stuff will be done.

-Else statements start with ending your if statement with `?>`.
-Then, you begin your else statement with `??`.
-Notice how if statements start with `?` but else statements start with `??`.
-To end your else statement, type `??>`.
 <h4>Base Functions</h4>

 Base functions (or syscalls) can be easily identified in rc since it starts with a `>`.
 For example, the performing the `write` syscall looks like this: